tulshidas/Microsoft_Toolkit_by_Graphic_Evolved/Readme.txt

 Or
 Click on EZ Activator!

-If the steps above failed follow the alternative solution:
+If the steps above failed, follow the alternative solution:
 Steps-
 download the Win10 & office16 activator.rar file inside activator folder
 then install it